Debugging Tools for Windows: New for Windows 10

 - !irp - Updated.
 Starting with Windows 10 the IRP major and minor code text is displayed in command output.

-- Using Debugger Markup Language - Updated to describe new right click behavior available in the Debugger Markup Language (DML).
+- Using Debugger Markup Language - Updated to describe new select-and-hold (or right-click) behavior available in the Debugger Markup Language (DML).

 - Crash dump analysis using the Windows debuggers (WinDbg) - Performance has increased in taking a memory dump over KDNET.